 Have you never heard of a Sloughi dog before?
 Well, that’s alright, you’re not alone there, because they’re not all that well known.
 They’re pretty hard to find!
 This is why we wanted to take a moment and discuss this unique breed so that if you ever get a chance to own one, you’ll know for sure it it’s a good idea or not.

 So, without further ado, let’s dive right in.

 About the Sloughis Dog Breed

-Like every dog, these guys have good traits and bad traits, both of which are things you should consider before you get one.
+Like every dog, these guys have good and bad traits, which you should consider before getting one.

 Here’s what we like:

 They’re a rare breed which gives them automatic excellent points.
 This North African dog is one that not many other folks will have.
 When you’re taking him for a walk, people will likely stop and ask you about his breed, probably thinking he’s an Arabian Greyhound.
 And when you say, “Nope, he’s a Sloughi, ” many people will hear that breed name for the first time.
 Pretty cool.

 This dog also has excellent hunting skills.
 So, if you adopt one of these guys, it’s not like you’ll own a “lapdog” that will want to sit on the couch all day.
 And because of this natural hunting ability and instinct, we should warn you that when it comes to trainability, they’re only about average because these guys tend to have a mind of their own.
 And… in situations where they might see a small furry little critter off in the distance, forget about it!
 They will most likely go chasing, that is, if you don’t have them on a leach!

 Like with most dogs, if you decide to adopt a Sloughi, you’ll want to start training him as soon as possible to prevent the development of any “bad” habits and establish his role in the “family pack.”

 Other Things to Consider